 But virtual care, and specifically virtual physical therapy (physical therapy that is delivered through technology) for conditions like back pain, is only growing more popular and threatening to take the healthcare world by storm.

-How The Pandemic Gave Virtual Healthcare A Much-Needed Push
+The Rise Of Virtual Healthcare - A Much-Needed Solution

 Virtual physical therapy is certainly not a new phenomenon.
-In the past, virtual care was generally reserved for those in more rural areas when people didn’t have the option to see a provider in person.
+In the past, virtual care was generally reserved for those in more rural areas when people didn’t really have the option to see a provider in person because there just wasn't one near them.

 So how can digital PT benefit back pain?
 LivaFortis looks at 6 specific ways that DPT can help reduce low back pain.